Bobdahacker-official/usinggcc/README.md

 4. A Lot More Customization
 If you like to tweak things to fit your needs, USINGGCC is more customizable than GCC.
 You can easily change how the output is handled, adjust compiler settings, and automate the whole process.
 GCC is customizable too, but you often have to dive into more advanced options and remember a ton of flags.

-How Do They Compare?
-Here’s a quick side-by-side of USINGGCC vs GCC:

-Feature	USINGGCC	GCC
-Ease of Use	Better: Simple, easy-to-understand	Okay: Takes some learning Output Formats	Better: More formats like .exe, .bin, .out, etc.	Standard: Limited options Compilation Speed	Better: Parallel compilation for faster results	Good: Single-threaded unless configured Cross-Platform Support	Better: Runs on all platforms easily	Good: Needs setup on different OSs Error Handling	Better: Clear, user-friendly errors	Good: Can be cryptic sometimes Customizability	Better: Easier to configure and customize	Good: More complex to tweak Documentation	Okay: Still growing	Great: Tons of resources and community support Installation	Okay: Simple, but a little setup required	Easy: Simple to install anywhere
-Rating:
 Here’s how I’d rate both tools:

 Category	USINGGCC	GCC